KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 I will be going through this tutorial using the 78Mbp test dataset which can be found here `<https://drive.google.com/drive/u/2/folders/1McxKviIzkPyr8ovj8BG7n_IYk-QfHAgG>`_.
 You only need to download ``metagenome.fna.gz`` from the above link and save it at a directory as per your liking.
 I'm saving it in ``$HOME/autometa_run/test_data/``.
 Now unzip the above metagenome assembly using ``gunzip $HOME/autometa_run/test_data/metagenome.fna.gz``.
 For instructions on how to download the dataset using command line see "Using command line" section on :ref:`Benchmarking` page.

-I'm also creating an interim and processed directory to seprately store the intermediate results and the final results.
+I'm also creating an interim and processed directory to separately store the intermediate results and the final results.
 This is completely optional and is done to properly segregate the final output files.

 .. code-block:: bash